willemclarke/api-currency-converter/README.md

 # API Currency Converter | Javascript

 Welcome.
 This project is a currency-converter with live exchange rates from an API.
-  * Project was created to boost my skills, specifically the understanding promises.
+  * Project was created to boost my skills, specifically the understanding of promises.
   * Also an introduction to the use of markdown to create README.md files

 ## Dependencies: